txt/se23/docs/db.md

   * Example: Django, SQLAlchemy, Entity Framework, etc.
   * More complex, but extremely flexible, and takes care of SQL in the background
     * Generates ugly, but very well-optimized SQL
+  * We will see an example of this in C# using Entity Framework Core, using a C# feature called LINQ (Language Integrated Query).

 ### SQL Dialects